wtnwin111/interview/src/com/interview/flag/README.md

         result: find the min cost in cost[A.length - 1][v], B[A.length - 1] = v
                 backtrace B, B[i] = preValues[i+1][B[i+1]] for i from A.length - 2 to 0.

-18. Find count of a number in sorted array.
+18. [Array] Find count of a number in sorted array.
     *HINT: binary search, do searchLow and searchHigh.*
-19. Design two player battleship game to be played over internet.
+19. [Design] Design two player battleship game to be played over internet.
     *HINT: game design.*

         Answer: